ward/run/_drafts/2018-05-27-20km-door-brussel.md

 To be more kind to my body, I decided to work from home on Friday.
 I tried to make sure I drank more water than usual to stay extra hydrated (is that even a thing?).
-There was no run this day.
+There was no run planned this day.

 ### Saturday